 Solving Common Beige Interior Problems

-If the room feels boring:
+When a room feels boring:

-Add layered lighting, varied textures and darker accents for depth.
+Add texture, layered lighting, and darker accents.

 Using Beige in Open-Plan Homes

-• Repeat elements like fabrics or finishes across zones for a cohesive flow.
+• Repeat finishes across spaces for cohesion

 Budget-Friendly Beige Decorating Tips